Sometimes we encounter relatively complex addition exercises such as the following:

 What is long division?

-Long division exercises are the same division exercises just looking different:
+Long division exercises whilst the same as division exercises look slightly different:

 How do we write a long division problem?